demisto/content/Packs/AzureNetworkSecurityGroups/Integrations/AzureNetworkSecurityGroups/README.md

 ### azure-nsg-generate-login-url

 ***
-Generate the login url used for Authorization code flow or Client Credentials flow.
+Generate the login url used for Authorization code.

 #### Base Command